Kirk Douglas, longtime influential movie star, dies at 103

 “I’ve often said I’m a failure, because I didn’t achieve what I set out to do,” Douglas told the AP in 2009.
 “My goal in life was to be a star on the New York stage.
 The first time I was asked by Hal Wallis to come to Hollywood, I turned him down.
 ‘Hollywood?
 That trash?
 I’m an actor on the Broadway stage!'”

-Associated Press writer Bob Thomas contributed to this report.
+The late Associated Press writer Bob Thomas contributed to this report.
 Biographical material in this story also was written by former AP staffer Polly Anderson.